dinozio-design/02-My-Portfolio-Advanced-CSS/README.md

 ```
 GIVEN I need to sample a potential employee's previous work
 WHEN I load their portfolio                                         [TO DO: deployed link to load portfolio]
-THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
+THEN I am presented with the developer's name [DONE], a recent photo or avatar [DONE], and links to sections about them [DONE], their work [Lipsum DONE], and how to contact them
 WHEN I click one of the links in the navigation
 THEN the UI scrolls to the corresponding section
 WHEN I click on the link to the section about their work